 Our best experience

-So many to choose from, but the best has to be the day after Christmas, 2012 with 12″ of fresh powder on top of several feet of fresh powder which fell the previous week.
+So many to choose from, but a good example is the day after Christmas, 2012 with 12″ of fresh powder on top of several feet of fresh powder which fell the previous week.
 Ellie’s run had one track down it when we first skied it that day.
 I’ve never seen AiRung enjoy a powder run as much as that one!

 The bottom line

 Heavenly may not be at the top of everyone’s list due to typical variable conditions, crowds at some of the strategic lifts, parking issues, and Vail ownership ($$$).
-But for us having seen all the good and bad it has to offer, it is in the top 5 of our favorite places to ski.
+But for us having seen all the good and bad it has to offer, it is still one of our favorite places to ski.
 Being only 15 minutes from our house means we will continue to spend a lot of time there!